luukrijnbende/argocd-application-updater/README.md

 # Argo CD Application Updater

 NodeJS command line application that checks all Argo CD application manifests in the directory it's being run in for an update of the target revision.
-It then updates the application manifest, writes it back to git and creates a pull request.
+It then updates the application manifest and writes it back to git.
+A pull request can be created by passing push options for GitLab or using Actions for GitHub.

 ### Supported application types
 - Helm